naetherm/NLP/README.md

 ### [Sentiment Analysis](sentiment-analysis)

-All mdels were trained and evaluated on [IMDB Dataset](http://ai.stanford.edu/~amaas/data/sentiment/).
+All models were trained and evaluated on [IMDB Dataset](http://ai.stanford.edu/~amaas/data/sentiment/).

 There are the following implementations: